huggingface/blog/japanese-stable-diffusion.md

 - [The Annotated Diffusion Model](https://huggingface.co/blog/annotated-diffusion)
 - [Getting started with 🧨 Diffusers](https://colab.research.google.com/github/huggingface/notebooks/blob/main/diffusers/diffusers_intro.ipynb)

-In general, a text-to-image model consists of a text encoder that interprets text and a generative model that generates an image from its output.
+Generally, a text-to-image model consists of a text encoder that interprets text and a generative model that generates an image from its output.

 Stable Diffusion uses CLIP, the language-image pre-training model from OpenAI, as its text encoder and a latent diffusion model, which is an improved version of the diffusion model, as the generative model.
 Stable Diffusion was trained on mainly the English subset of LAION-5B and can generate high-performance images simply by entering text prompts.
 In addition to its high-performance, Stable Diffusion is also easy to use with inference running at a computing cost of about 10GB VRAM GPU.